-Physical and Chemistry Science: If you like trying to figure out how things work, then this is the category for you!
+Physical Science: If you like trying to figure out how things work, then this is the category for you!
 It includes topics about matter and structure, as well as electricity, magnetism, sound, light or anything else that you might question, "How does it work and what if I do this to it, will it still work?"
-But remember, you always need to ask an adult first (and always make sure there is one of those adult quys with you when you try it.)
+But remember, you always need to ask an adult first (and always make sure there is one of those adult guys with you when you try it.)

-Physical Science also includes Chemistry Science which is the study of the composition of matter and how it reacts to each other.
+Physical Science also includes the composition of matter and how it reacts to each other.
 These are the science experiments that may have bubbling and oozing going on, like figuring out what is an acid and what is a base.
 It is a perfect category to try to mix things together to see what will happen.

-Again, if you are experimenting with possibly dangerous things, you need to recruit an adult or teacher to help you out.
+Again, if you are experimenting with possibly dangerous things, you need to recruit an adult to help you out.